coolsand19/Blog-Website/README.md

 A simple blog website built with Node.js, Express, and EJS.

 ## Sample output of Website
+This is home page without any posts.
 <img src="Photos/first.jpeg" width="300">

+This is compose page.
 <img src="Photos/second.jpeg" width="300">

+This is home page with posts.
 <img src="Photos/third.jpeg" width="300">

+This is post page.
 <img src="Photos/fourth.jpeg" width="300">

 ## Prerequisites